minhle28/minhle28/README.md

 <a href=https://www.linkedin.com/in/minh-le-4aaa3420a/> <img src="https://img.shields.io/badge/-LinkedIn-0e76a8?style=plastic&logo=linkedIn"> </a> <img src="https://komarev.com/ghpvc/?username=minhle28&color=blue">

-🍃 My name is Minh Le and I'm studying Computer Science at Georgia State University class of 2024.
+🍃 My name is Minh Le and I'm studying Computer Science at Georgia State University class of 2024 and interested in Software Engineer
 - My goal is to become a full-stack developer.
-- Currently looking for a full time or an internship.
+- Currently looking for a full-time or an internship.

 ## 📈 Github Stats